MuLancer/APEuro/continent/Renaissance.md

 ## Renaissance Transformation in Art Overview

 - Historical Context
-  - individualism inspired Renaissance artists to be important individuals in their own right instead of anonymous craftsman.
+  - **individualism** inspired Renaissance artists to be important individuals in their own right instead of anonymous craftsman.
-  - secular individual patrons demanded a more naturalistic style
+  - secular individual **patron**s demanded a more naturalistic style

 - Changes in Style of Art
-  - method: fresco on wet plaster or tempera on wood vs. oil painting
+  - method: fresco on wet plaster or tempera on wood vs. **oil painting**
   - -hierarchical sealing (distorted size proportional to significance)
   - +chiaroscuro: contrasts between light and dark
-  - +single point perspective: converge at a single point in the distance to create more realistic settung
+  - +single point perspective: converge at a single point in the distance to create more realistic settnig

 ## Artists